mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 (connect to "we're not average people")
 (envision seeing their future (see Burciaga web, Rafalow))

+In contrast to learning about cultural patterns: "rather than learning a stereo- type of African-American patients as mistrustful of doctors, which may or may not be true for any given patient, it is more useful to learn how to recognise signs of mistrust in any patient and to become skilful in building trust in cross-cultural interaction.
+Focusing learners’ attention on core cross-cultural issues such as mistrust, health beliefs and decision-making customs, rather than cultural group characteristics, will counter tendencies to see all members of social groups as homogeneous" (Teal et al. 2012)

+Reflection activities may help, but requires facilitator skill and little evidence exists about how to do this with unconcious bias in particular (Teal et al. 2012).
+Other approaches in medicine include "imagery exercises that provoke and then counter common stereotypes, standardised questions that challenge assumptions that may be present during history taking, and real or simulated cases identifying feelings about patients who differ from the subject and are potentially challenging to care for" or perspective-taking exercises viewing scenarios through the eyes of a patient (Teal et al. 2012).

 ### What are other specific strategies in CS?